-While fruit juice sounds healthy, it’s not as good as feeding them the actual fruit.
+While fruit juice sounds healthy, it’s not as good as feeding your child the actual fruit.
 Toddlers need two to three servings of fruit per day.
-Only one of these servings should come from juice.
+No more than one of these servings should come from juice.

 - weight issues

-If you’re concerned with the sugar content, you can always dilute the juice with water.
-This will still give your baby a new flavor to explore while limiting the sugar, acid, and calories of undiluted juice.
+If you’re concerned about the amount of sugar in fruit juice, you can always dilute it with water.
+This will still give your toddler a new flavor to explore while limiting the calories, sugar, and acid they consume.